uviclibraries/linux/install-linux.md

 ### <span style='font-size:20px;'>✓</span> **Test that the volume control and brightness buttons work**

 Assuming that your laptop has them, click on the volume and screen brightness buttons to see if they work.
-Many older laptops will already be in the Linux repositories.
+Many older laptop brands and systems will already be in the Linux repositories, meaning that they will be recognized and their keyboard controls will be enabled automatically.
 If only some or none of your buttons work, then please let one of the workshop helpers know.

 ### <span style='font-size:20px;'>✓</span> **Connect to wifi**

 For the purposes of this workshop, we assume that you have access to UVic wifi already, and that you have a netlink ID and password.
 If you do not, then please let one of the workshop helpers know.

 ### <span style='font-size:20px;'>✓</span> **Install some software**

+Just like Windows and Mac computers, Linux has many available programs, so it is important that you know how to install them.

 **Linux Mint**: watch this short YouTube clip to see how to use the Software Manager: